Luke-Emery/luke-emery.github.io/README.md

 **Note About Back Ticks**
 Attempting to quote the code in text _may_ cause problems.
 This is due to the use of ` ``` ` at the end of the STL file, this is also the escape sequence to indicate the end of a code block.
-In order to include ` ``` ` in the STL code being quoted, it must be fenced with four back tick characters both above and below the three back tick characters which are to be kept ` ```` `.
+In order to include ` ``` ` in the STL code being quoted, the entire STL code must be fenced with four back tick characters both above/at the top of and below/beneath the end of the STL instructions ` ```` `.